 The structure OuterLex defines several kinds of tokens (for example Ident for identifiers, Keyword for keywords and Command for commands).
 Some token parsers take into account the kind of tokens.
-The first example shows how to generate a token list out of a string using the function OuterSyntax.scan.
+The first example shows how to generate a token list out of a string using the function scan.
 It is given the argument Position.none since, at the moment, we are not interested in generating precise error messages.
 The following code1 produces three tokens where the first and the last are identifiers, since "hello" and "world" do not match any other syntactic category.
 The second indicates a space.
-We can easily change what is recognised as a keyword with OuterKeyword.keyword.